julzaza/wildwitchherbs/_posts/2026-03-28-anxiety-herbal-tea-blend-recipe.md

 One tea won’t cover all of that.

-If your anxiety is tied to something deeper: grief, emotional weight, or lingering tension, this approach may not be enough on its own...
-See:
+If your anxiety is tied to something deeper: grief, emotional weight, or lingering tension, this approach may not be enough on its own, see:

 **[Witchy Herbs for Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/)**